Suda On Line

 Translation: [Meaning he/she/it] was desiring, was longing for, had a passion for.[1]

-"But Abraham loved Roman equipment, always supposing somehow that fortune was laughing at him."[2]
+"But Abraham loved a Roman battle, always supposing somehow that fortune was laughing at him."[2]

 "A certain man loved an ugly slave-woman of evil character."